collocations.org

 The islanders could barely survive without an export crop.

-just (about), narrowly
+just, just about, narrowly

-I can just about survive on what I earn. | The prime minister narrowly survived a leadership challenge.
+I can just about survive on what I earn.

 (for) long